Tutelman headshot

 Biography

-Dr. Perri Tutelman is a Clinical Psychologist and Assistant Professor in the Department of Psychology at the University of Calgary.
-She holds the inaugural Transdisciplinary Chair in Digital Mental Health.
+Dr. Perri Tutelman is a Clinical Psychologist and Assistant Professor in Transdisciplinary Digital Mental Health in the Department of Psychology at the University of Calgary.
 Dr. Tutelman obtained her PhD in Clinical Psychology from Dalhousie University (Halifax, Nova Scotia, Canada) in 2022.
 She completed a predoctoral residency in Pediatric & Child Clinical Psychology at the Alberta Children’s Hospital (Calgary, Alberta, Canada), followed by a postdoctoral fellowship in Psychosocial Oncology at the University of Calgary (2022-2024).
-Dr. Tutelman received the 2024 University of Calgary Department of Oncology Young Investigator Award in recognition of her research excellence in the field of oncology.
+Currently, her research is focused on developing novel patient-oriented interventions to support the wellbeing of children, adolescents and young adults diagnosed with cancer.
+She works closely with patient partners to co-design research that addresses what matters most to patients and their families.
+Her work has been recognized with grants and awards from national funding bodies including the Canadian Institutes of Health Research, the Pan-Canadian Palliative Care Research Collaborative, and the Royal Society of Canada.

 Research